The Secret To Perfect Product Pricing For Maximum Profits

 In this, your major focus shifts from profit making to increase your customer base.
 Here, you offer products at low price (with minimum profit share), in order to bring your online store into the notice of the customers.
 This is a great method for introduction stage.

-Why You Should Not Opt For Competition Based Pricing Method?
+Why You Should Not Opt For Competition Based Product Pricing Method?

 1) Due to stiff competitions, sometimes you need to ignore your profit margin well as the production cost, which might lead to loss.